avolutions-php/avolutions/docs/en/helper.md

 If application helper is called without parameter it will return an `Application` instance.
 If you pass an instance name, the helper will try to get this instance from `Container`.
-If you pass additionally an array, the application helper will make an new instance from `Container`;
+If you pass additionally an array, the application helper will make a new instance from `Container`;
 ```php
 $Application = application();
 $TestClass = application(TestClass::class); // Container->get(TestClass::class);